How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 - The biggest warning signs are unverifiable results, deposit pressure, and hidden losses.

-- Screenshots are weak evidence unless they connect to a complete timestamped record.
+- Screenshots are weak evidence unless they connect to a complete, timestamped record.

 - Any request for wallet access, seed phrases, or direct transfers should be treated as dangerous.